1. What Is the Coronavirus?

 Someone who has been released from isolation is not considered to be a risk to others.

-Can Someone Who Has Been Quarantined for COVID-19 Spread the Disease to Others?
+6. How Can Someone Who Has Coronavirus Spread the Illness to Others?

 Quarantine means separating a person or group of people, in order to prevent the possible spread of the disease.
 A quarantine is appropriate when one (or more) person has been exposed to a contagious disease, though not developed illness (symptoms), to avoid infecting others who haven’t been exposed.